 Under these circumstances, you will more than likely be deemed an interested party, a prospective offeror whose direct economic interest is affected by the issuance of the FSS order to another small business who is not a service-disabled veteran.

 Consistent with GAO recent decisions, the Veterans Benefits, Health Care, and Information Technology Act of 2006 requires that the agency makes a determination whether these acquisitions should be set aside for SDVOSB (or VOSB) concerns prior to conducting the procurements using FSS procedures.

-If you are a Service Disabled Veteran Owned Small Business (FAR service connected disabled veteran owned business set aside contracts) needing help with government small business services that challenges small business set aside and SDVOSB requirements, call our Washington, DC bid protest lawyers at 1-866-601-5518 for a free initial consultation.
+If you are a Service Disabled Veteran Owned Small Business (FAR service disabled veteran-owned business set aside contracts) needing help with government small business services that challenges small business set aside and SDVOSB set-aside requirements, call our Washington, DC bid protest lawyers at 1-866-601-5518 for a free initial consultation.